JuliaRheology/RHEOS.jl/paper/paper.md

 ## Arbitrary stress-strain curves and broad relaxation spectra require advanced software

-Many scientists and engineers who undertake rheological experiments would fit their data with one or several viscoelastic models in order to classify materials, quantify their behaviour and predict their response to external perturbations.
+Many scientists and engineers who undertake rheological experiments would fit their data with one or several viscoelastic models in order to classify materials, quantify their behaviour, and predict their response to external perturbations.

 Standard linear viscoelastic models take the form of an ordinary differential equation between stress $\sigma$ and strain $\epsilon$.
 Under simple perturbations (step or ramp in stress or strain, or frequency sweep), it is relatively straight-forward to extract time-scales and identify asymptotic behaviours required to identify parameter values.
 However, data often involves complex stress and strain signals, and materials whose behaviour involves a broad distribution of time-scales, including power law behaviours.
 Fitting models and predicting their response in the time domain then requires computing viscoelastic hereditary integrals such as: